BlueInterlude/es-de-linux-custom-systems/README.md

 # es-de-linux-custom-systems

-Custom systems and find rules file for ES-DE primarily for Linux systems and the Steam Deck.
+Custom systems and find rules files for ES-DE primarily for Linux systems and the Steam Deck.

 ## How to Use